Four Days. Every Student. Every Teacher. Countless Possibilities.

 The WinterMission Experience

-WinterMission takes place for four days every January.
-During this hands-on and immersive mini-term, students encounter new subjects, skills and ideas that challenge them to explore the School's mission in unexpected ways.
+For four days every winter, students take part in a hands-on and immersive mini-term during which they encounter new subjects, skills and ideas that challenge them to explore the School's mission in unexpected ways.

 Propaganda and Persuasion in Art and Media Discussed how art can shape our thoughts and society